Things You Need to Know About Financial Aid

 Can I get aid for Summer?

 Yes, but only for courses taken at Cal Maritime through our "state supported" term.
-Student Loans, Pell Grants and State University Grants and student loans, based on eligibility, are available for Cal Maritime coursework and Cruise.
+Pell Grants, State University Grants and student loans, based on eligibility, are available for Cal Maritime coursework and Cruise.
 We package aid based on enrollment in summer classes.
 Students must be enrolled in at least 6 units to be considered eligible for aid.
 We also offer Parent Loans (PLUS Loans) and private loans.

 Unlike the Academic year we award students who are eligible for financial aid only AFTER they have registered for the summer term.
 Budgets are based on specific courses.
 Cruise and International Experince have budgets that include tuition and fees, books and supplies, transportation and living costs.
 On-line course budgets only include tuition and fees and books and supplies but not living expenses.